malevitzch/compiler-using-llvm/README.md

 5. Functions
 # todo
 - link parser to the project in cmake
+- use an LR(1) parser rather than writing my own since that would be too much work for nothing
 - create an internal representation for operators (or use one provided by llvm)
 - implemented an LR parser